Western Mass Brews: The People's Pint in Greenfield

 The pub along with the brewery not only strive to use local ingredients and give back to the community when they can, they do it all while trying to create as little waste as possible.

-"To engage in the local community it's about the bigger concepts but it's about the smaller things like spending money on hops grown right up the road in support of your local hop farm or grain grower it goes that much further.
+"To engage in the local community it's about the bigger concepts but it's about the smaller things like spending money on hops grown right up the road in support of your local hop farm or grain grower it goes that much further," Sellers concluded.

 Copyright 2017 Western Mass News (Meredith Corporation).
 All rights reserved.